 Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures.
 Azure availability zones are connected by a high-performance network with a round-trip latency of less than 2ms.

-Each data center is assigned to a physical zone.
-Physical zones are mapped to logical zones in your Azure subscription.
+In Azure, each data center is assigned to a physical (availability) zone.
+Physical zones are mapped to logical (availability) zones in your Azure subscription.
 You can design resilient solutions by using Azure services that use availability zones.
-Co-locate your compute, storage, networking, and data resources across an availability zone, and replicate this arrangement in other availability zones.

 A proximity placement group is an Azure Virtual Machine logical grouping capability that you can use to decrease the inter-VM network latency associated with your applications.
 When the VMs are deployed within the same proximity placement group, they are physically located as close as possible to each other.